andr-ew/eggs/README.md

 ## modulation

-most params on screen + grid can be mapped to one of 4 modulation sources:
+most params visible on norns or grid can be mapped to one of 4 modulation sources:
 - crow input 1
 - crow input 2
 - crow output 1 (track 3 cv)